DAMEramdomly/Multi-label-Classification/README.md

   Other tools, such as loss function, index calcuation, is written in test.py and utils.py. wider.py is to read the raw data content and classification labels.

+  The created new_GAU Block is the variety of GAU(Gated Attention Unit), aims to filter the information flow and build the global modeling.

 ///